bisqwit/TinyDeflate/README.md

 * Decompressor only.
 Deflate and GZIP streams are supported.
 * Slower than your average inflate function.
 The template uses densely bitpacked arrays, which require plenty of bit-shifting operations for every access.
 * The code obviously performs best on 32-bit or 64-bit platforms.
 Platforms where 32-bit entities must be synthesized from a number of 8-bit entities are at a disadvantage.
+* Decompressed data integrity is not verified.
+Any checksum fields are totally ignored.

 ## Definitions